scotplus/scotplus.github.io/_sources/theory.md

 ### Optimal Transport (OT)

-This formulation is applied to many problems in machine learning and was first proposed by Kantorovich.
+This formulation is applied to many problems in machine learning and was first proposed by ?Kantorovich?.
 While not very applicable to data alignment, OT sets up our understanding of the following alignment methods.

 #### Formulation